 An existing example for router-assisted congestion control is Explicit Congestion Notification (ECN).
-Several recent research activities generalize this one-bit congestion occurrence feedback towards a more expressive in-band notification on path characteristics.
-Two proposals considered by the IETF are Quick-Start TCP [1] and the Explicit Control Protocol (XCP) [2].
-Quick-Start is an experimental TCP extension that allows connection end-points to ask the routers along the path for an allowed sending rate, in particular at the beginning of data transfers.
-XCP is designed to completely substitute the TCP congestion control by giving routers a continuous control of the sending rate of ongoing data transfers.
+Several recent research activities generalize this one-bit congestion occurrence feedback towards a more expressive inband notification on path characteristics.
+The most prominent proposals are Quick-Start TCP [1] and the Explicit Control Protocol (XCP) [2], as well as the more recent Rate Control Protocol (RCP) [3].
+Quick-Start is an experimental TCP extension enabling connection end-points to ask the routers along the path for an allowed sending rate, in particular at the beginning of data transfers.
+XCP and RCP are designed to completely substitute the TCP congestion control by giving routers a continuous control of the sending rate of ongoing data transfers.